 Improved soil structure means roots can better penetrate the soil, improving water drainage and infiltration, as well as soil aeration.
 In sandy soils, compost provides a substrate to enhance water and nutrient retention.
 In degraded soils, compost can help mitigate the problems of reduced organic matter and fertility, erosion, or compaction.

 Overall, compost helps to increase the quantity and quality of plant yields while regenerating and protecting soils.

-At its simplest, composting can be done by accumulating a pile of wetted garden and food waste and allowing the micro-organisms and worms to do their work of breaking it down.
-Organic matter can be added to the garden in four ways:
+At its simplest, composting can be done by accumulating a pile of wet garden and food waste and allowing the micro-organisms and worms to do their work of breaking it down.

 - Cold - the easiest as material is simply added to the heap as it become available, mixing 'brown' and 'green' matter to create a good carbon: nitrogen ratio.

 - Hot - quickest and best compost, but more exacring as it needs to be a minimum 1m cubed and everything added in one go